mradulakshi/Celebal-ReactJS002/README.md

 # React Projects – Celebal Internship

 This repository contains a collection of React-based projects developed as part of my internship at **Celebal Technologies**.
-These projects demonstrate core React concepts, component-based architecture, state management, and hands-on implementation of real-world use cases.

 ---